-I sat at the lunch table listening to Jasper's thoughts.
+I sat at the lunch table, listening to Jasper's thoughts.
 We had not fed in a while, and we were testing his control.
-I thought this was a stupid, reckless thing to do and he was suffering terribly.
+I thought this was a stupid, reckless thing to do, and he was suffering terribly.
 Why push him?
 Why not err on the side of caution?
 We knew he needed to eat more frequently.
-I glanced over at Alice; she had a wide smile on her face as her eyes went to the new girl.
+I glanced over at Alice; she had a wide smile on her face, as her eyes went to the new girl.
 I gave her a confused look.
 Why would Alice be interested in the new girl?
 I tried to read her mind, but she was reciting nursery rhymes in Cantonese backwards, at least I thought they were backwards.
 She was hiding something from me.
 'How is he, Edward?' she asked with her mind.

 Then I heard my name.
 I listened for a moment without looking.
 I recognized the voice.
 It was Jessica Stanley.
 I hoped she wasn't back to having fantasies about me.
-No, she was telling the new girl about my family and I wondered what the new girl thought of us.
+No, she was telling the new girl about my family, and I wondered what the new girl thought of us.
 It was my job to be the lookout, to know when someone was too close to our secret.
 I tried to listen, but I could not find her voice.
 I almost thought she had left, but why would Jessica continue to speak?
 Why would she continue to prattle on about us?
 Her thoughts had a sharp edge to them.
 Jessica didn't like that she was looking at me?

 I ran my hand through my hair.
 I didn't know, and even more so, her reaction to us was far different from any I had ever seen around a human.
 I just shrugged at his unspoken question.
-The bell rang and I quickly made my way to class away from my sibling's questions.
+The bell rang, and I quickly made my way to class, away from my siblings' questions.
 I needed to try and figure this out.
 As I walked into biology, Mr. Banner was thinking about the new girl, she was in our class.
 She would have to sit next to me.
 I smiled.
 I would have more time to try and unlock this secret.

 I found myself inhaling and holding my breath as she asked, complying for some reason out of reflex.
 A reflex I was not aware of.
 I wanted to do as she said; I wanted to do anything to please her.
 I couldn't understand why.
 She wanted me to hold my breath.
 Why?
 So I couldn't smell her?
-Surely she wouldn't know.
-It was then that I realized she had whispered, looked directly at me, and whispered across the noisy room.
+Surely she couldn't know.
+It was then I realized she had whispered, looked directly at me and whispered across the noisy room.
 She knew I could hear her.
 I had to know who she was.
 How did she know I could hear her?
 Did this new girl somehow know our secret?

 I had to smell her to see if she smelled like anyone familiar.
 I took a little sniff and regretted it instantly.
-I felt my throat explode as every part of my body tensed to spring at her.
-I gripped the table trying to hold myself back, but I knew it was not up to the task.
+I felt my throat explode, as every part of my body tensed to spring at her.
+I gripped the table, trying to hold myself back, but I knew it was not up to the task.
 I had to kill her.
 Now!
 I covered my mouth, trying to suppress the snarl emanating from my throat.
 She seemed to know what the matter with me was and told the teacher I was ill.

 I stepped out of the classroom and took in a deep breath.
 I was trying to clear the scent of her from my lungs, but there was still a light trace of her here from when she had lingered in the doorway.
-I hurried out of the building and made my way to the car, fighting against the monster that was planning to kill her, plotting her demise after school.
-All the different ways I could get her alone and take what I wanted from her played in my mind like a reel of my favorite movie, and I had to fight myself not to run back into the school and grab her so I could drag her with me and act them out.
+I hurried out of the building and made my way to my car, fighting against the monster that was planning to kill her, plotting her demise after school.
+All the different ways I could get her alone and take what I wanted from her played in my mind like a reel of my favorite movie, and I had to fight myself not to run back into the school and grab her, so I could drag her with me and act them out.